-It’s uncommon for malware to change your screensaver, but number of users confirmed that malware is the cause for PANIC_STACK_SWITCH error message, so we urge you to check your screensaver just in case.
+It’s uncommon for malware to change your screensaver, but a number of users confirmed that malware is the cause for PANIC STACK SWITCH error message, so we urge you to check your screensaver just in case.

-In addition to checking your screensaver manually, many users are suggesting to use tools such as Malwarebytes to completely delete the malware.
+In addition to checking your screensaver manually, many users are suggesting using tools such as Malwarebytes to completely delete the malware.

 - Restart your computer while it boots.
 Repeat this step until you enter Automatic Repair mode.

 - Select Remove everything > Only the drive where Windows is installed.
 Keep in mind that choosing this option will delete all files and folders from your C drive.

 - Follow the instructions and wait for the process to finish.

 We have to mention that this solution only works if the PANIC_STACK_SWITCH error is caused by a certain software problem.

 Before you reset your PC, you should back up all your files from your C drive.